 “Hello Kismet,” said Javeed.

-“Hello,” his roommate answered while eating his rice and never looking away from the Turkish music video playing on the TV.
+“Hello,” his roommate never looking away from the Turkish music video playing on the TV.

 “How many fares did you get today,” Javeed asked.
 It was the same question one of them would ask the other every night.

-“19 but two from the airport,” said Kismet still staring at the screen and dropping rice on the floor in front of him.
+“19 but two from the airport,” said Kismet as he broke away from the and walked the three steps to he kitchen.

-“Not a bad day Kismet,” Javeed said getting his book from his bag.
+“Not a bad day Kismet,” Javeed said getting his book from his bag while his cusin began dishing out the rice from the rice cooker.
 “Look at this book someone left in my cab,” he said.

 “What is it?”
-Kismet asked finally looking at Javeed to receive the book.
+Kismet asked finally looking at Javeed.

 “A Persian book but I am not sure who left it.”

-Kismet opened the cover and got grease from his dirty hands on the cover.
+Kismet opened the cover and got food grease from his dirty hands on the cover.
 He saw only blank pages.

 “It’s just a journal.
 That does not make it Persian.
 You should write your deepest thoughts in it,” Kismet said laughing.